Why hypnosis for surgery?

 Many of the benefits mentioned above have been observed even when pre-surgical hypnosis is delivered by nurses using standardised scripts .
 Imagine how much more effective it can be when you work 1:1 with a professional hypnotherapist who:

-- Teaches you how to access the hypnotic state quickly and easily
+- Teaches you how to access and deepen the hypnotic state quickly and easily

 - Tailors hypnotic suggestions to your own unique circumstances, and